remix-run/react-router/doc/02 Components/Link.md

 ### `to`

-The path to link to, ie `/users/123`.
+The path to link to, e.g., `/users/123`.

 ### `query`

-An object of key:value pairs to be stingified.
+An object of key:value pairs to be stringified.

 ### `activeClassName`